mstksg/inCode/copy/entries/inside.md

 prefaced with the prompt `λ:`.
 If you see `λ:`, it means that this is something you'd enter at ghci.
 If not, it is normal Haskell source code!

-In `ghci`, we have this command `:t` that you'll be seeing often that lets you find the type of something:
+In `ghci`, we also have this command `:t` that you'll be seeing often that lets you find the type of something:

 ~~~haskell
 λ: :t True